v6d-io/v6d/docs/notes/divein.rst

 and graph analysis carefully,
 we summarize that the data involved has four properties:

-+ distributed and each partitioned fragment usually fits into memory;
++ Distributed and each partitioned fragment usually fits into memory;
-+ immutable, i.e., never modified after creation;
++ Immutable, i.e., never modified after creation;
-+ with complex structure, e.g., graph in CSR format;
++ With complex structure, e.g., graph in CSR format;
-+ required to share between different computation systems and programming languages.
++ Required to share between different computation systems and programming languages.

 Thus vineyard is designed accordingly with:

-+ composable design on vineyard objects;
++ Composable design on vineyard objects;
-+ immutable zero-cost in-memory data sharing via memory mapping;
++ Immutable zero-cost in-memory data sharing via memory mapping;
-+ out-of-box high-level data abstraction for complex data structures;
++ Out-of-box high-level data abstraction for complex data structures;
-+ extensible design on builder/resolver/driver for flexible crossing-system and crossing-language data sharing.
++ Extensible design on builder/resolver/driver for flexible crossing-system and crossing-language data sharing.

 In general, the design choices of vineyard are fully determined on coping